yannnovak/we-cant-take-it-all-with-us/README.md

 ## ℹ️ About the Project

-This project was created as part of the “Censored Online, Thriving Offline” workshop series hosted by [rip_space](https://rip.space).
+This project was created as part of the “Censored Online, Thriving Offline” workshop hosted by [rip_space](https://rip.space).
-Special thanks to Maisa Imamović for the inspiration behind the offline-script.js.
+Special thanks to Maisa Imamović for leading the workshop and for providing the original offline-script.js, which I adapted for this project.
 For other uses, please contact Yann Novak.